Last Updated On : 7-Apr-2026

 Explanation:

-invoked when the component is inserted into the DOM.
-This is the ideal time to make an
+Runs once when the component is inserted into the DOM.

-Components Developer Guide: Lifecycle Hooks, Lightning Web Components Developer
+Salesforce Developer Guide: Lightning Web Components Lifecycle Hooks

 Which three attributes are true regarding Subscriber pages?
 (3 answers)